omaarr90/StateCraft/docs/getting-started.md

 # Getting Started

-StateCraft is published as Maven artifacts for Java projects.
+StateCraft is published to Maven Central as Maven artifacts for Java projects.
 The current release version in this repository is `1.0.0`.

 ## Requirements